The Bankrate promise

-When you’re interviewing potential agents, Zeder recommends asking questions about how long the agent has lived and worked in the area and how he or she is involved in the community.
+When you’re interviewing potential agents, Zeder recommends asking questions about how long the agent has lived and worked in the area and how involved they are in the community.

-Just as you compared different neighborhoods and options with your first home, be open to touring a range of different properties for your second home to see what fits you and your family’s needs best.
-Research local property tax rates, and try to get a sense of the housing market in the area.
+Just as you compared different neighborhoods and options with your first home, be open to touring various properties for your second home to see what fits your needs best.
+Research local property tax rates, and try to get a sense of the area’s housing market.
 Is it trending upward, a sign that your second home could also increase in value?

 4. Make an offer

-Once you find the perfect place to call your home away from home, it’s time to buy.
+Once you find the perfect property, it’s time to buy.
 If you can make a sizable down payment and still leave plenty of cash reserves, go for it — a bigger commitment on the front end can pay off in the big picture and reduce your overall debt burden.

 Keep in mind that getting second home insurance may be more challenging than for a primary residence.
 If you’re considering a second home on the beach, for instance, you’ll need flood insurance.
-It has become more difficult to get flood insurance in coastal communities, and the cost has increased exponentially in some markets.
+The cost of flood insurance has increased exponentially in some coastal communities.
 Discuss these expenses with your agent and make sure your budget lines up.

 Second homes and investment properties aren’t the same thing.
-If you’re borrowing money to get the home, it’s important to be honest with your lender about your plans for its use.
-That’s because lenders have different down payment requirements, credit standards and interest rates for these two types of properties.
+If you’re borrowing money to get the home, be honest with your lender about your plans for its use.
+That’s because lenders have different down payment requirements, credit and underwriting standards and interest rates for these two property types.

 In addition to securing a loan, understanding what distinguishes a second home from an investment property is important when you file your taxes.
-If you use it as a true second home — rather than renting it out — you could get a deduction for mortgage interest and property taxes, just as you do with your first-home mortgage.
-However, this deduction is capped at $750,000 of total mortgage debt.
-If you already have a $750,000 mortgage and get a loan for a vacation home, for example, you won’t be able to deduct the interest on the second mortgage.
+If you use it as a true residence — rather than renting it out — you could get a deduction for mortgage interest and property taxes, just as you do with your primary residence.

-Property taxes you pay on your second home are also deductible, but the IRS limits the total deduction for all state and local taxes to $10,000 per return.
-Different tax rules apply for second homes deemed investment properties rather than vacation homes, too.
+Property taxes you pay on your second home are also deductible, and different tax rules apply for second homes deemed investment properties rather than vacation homes, too.

-Buying a second home means you always have a place to escape, but being a second homeowner comes with some harsh realities: more costs, more maintenance worries and more potential tax stresses.
-If you plan to obtain a second home mortgage, get the financing lined up in advance, and partner with the right real estate agent who has experience in the area you’re hoping to call your second home.
+Buying a second home means you always have a place to escape to, but being a second homeowner comes with some harsh realities: more expenses, more maintenance worries and more potential tax stresses.
+If you plan to obtain a second home mortgage, get your finances lined up in advance and partner with the right real estate agent who has experience in the area you’re hoping to buy your second home.